-However, holding pressure needs to be balanced against another limitation.
-The cavity needs to be filled quickly before the gate “freezes off” and becomes blocked by solidified resin.
+Bear in mind that holding pressure needs to be balanced against another limitation.
+The cavity must be filled quickly before the gate “freezes off” and becomes blocked by solidified resin.
 Therefore the process engineer needs to calibrate these forces carefully within a period of time determined by the temperature and chemistry of the plastic.

 Back pressure is resistance in the barrel of the injection molding machine that impedes the return of the screw to its start position.
-This resistance is deliberate, and is created when the operator controls a valve on the machine to restrict the rate at which hydraulic fluid is returned to the reservoir.
+This resistance is deliberate and is created when the operator controls a valve on the machine to restrict the rate at which the hydraulic fluid, which controls the movement of the screw, is returned to the reservoir.

 Back pressure is necessary to allow extra time for the heavy flutes on the reciprocating screw to mix the next shot of resin.
 The cutting action of the flutes heats the resin and maintains consistent density from one shot to the next.
 They also help to thoroughly mix any masterbatch coloring pigments that are in the resin.

-As with the other parameters, this pressure must be controlled by the process technician so that the resin isn’t overmixed, which can degrade it due to excessive sheering.
+As with the other parameters, this pressure must be controlled by the process technician so that the resin isn’t overmixed, which can degrade it due to excessive shearing.

-You want to maximize the number of parts per hour in order to reduce production costs and of course to get your parts to market more quickly.
+As we mentioned, developers always want to maximize the number of parts per hour in order to reduce production costs.
 But responsible process control technicians need to carefully balance multiple parameters within the machine to control quality and provide consistency from one cycle to the next.

-Understanding a little more how this process works can help you communicate more effectively with your supplier, and also reinforces the importance of good mold tool design.
-Learn more when you upload your CAD designs for a free quotation.
+Understanding a little more about how this process works can help you communicate more effectively with your supplier, and also reinforces the importance of good mold tool design.